Posted on: May 29, 2024 | 3 mins | Written by: HDFC ERGO Team

 What types of traction control systems are there?

-While it is important to know what is traction control in bike, it is equally imperative to understand the types of traction control.
+While it is important to know what traction control is in the bike, it is equally imperative to understand the types of traction control.
 When it comes to financial safety we all should know that when it comes to two wheeler insurance, it is important to have comprehensive bike insurance and not only mandatory third party bike insurance as per law.
 The traction control system is for safety and thus, one should know the difference between a predictive traction control system and a reactive one.
 The main difference is their reaction and response to a loss in traction.

 1. Reactive System